Emergency Roof Protection: Essential Steps for Installing a Tarp After Storm Damage

 Gathering the Right Materials for Effective Roof Protection

 When shopping for tarps, look for UV-resistant options with reinforced edges and grommets every 18 to 24 inches.
 These features prevent premature deterioration from Wisconsin’s intense summer sun and provide secure attachment points.
+Local Green Bay building supply stores often offer package deals on DIY roof tarping supplies during storm season, which can help reduce costs.

 Beyond the tarp itself, gather these essential tools for secure roof tarp installation:

-- 2×4 Lumber pieces (at least 8 feet long),
+- 2×4 Lumber pieces (at least 8 feet long)

-- 3-Inch deck screws,
+- 3-Inch deck screws

-- Washers,
+- Washers

-- A cordless drill,
+- A cordless drill

-- Utility knife,
+- Utility knife

-- Measuring tape,
+- Measuring tape

 - Safety rope